Central Kurdish: Verbs

 Like many other Iranian languages, verbs have a present stem and a past stem in Sorani.
-The present simple tense, for example, is composed of the aspect marker "da" ("a" in Sulaymaniyah dialect) followed by the present stem followed by a suffixed personal ending.
+The present simple tense, for example, is composed of the aspect marker "de" ("e" in Sulaymaniyah dialect) followed by the present stem followed by a suffixed personal ending.
 This is shown in the example below with the verb نووسین / nûsîn ("to write"), the present stem of which is نووس / nûs.

 Note that the personal endings are identical for the second person plural (Plural "you") and third person plural ("they").

 Similarly, the simple past verb is created using the past stem of the verb.
-The following example shows the conjugation of the intransitive verb هاتن hâtin ("to come") in the simple past tense.
-The past stem of "hâtin" is "hât".
+The following example shows the conjugation of the intransitive verb هاتن hatin ("to come") in the simple past tense.
+The past stem of "hatin" is "hat".

-Sorani is claimed by some to have split ergativity, with an ergative-absolutive arrangement in the past tense for transitive verbs.
-Others, however, have cast doubt on this claim, noting that the Sorani Kurdish past may be different in important ways from a typical ergative-absolutive arrangement.
-In any case, the transitive past tense in Sorani is special in that the agent affix looks like the possessive pronouns and usually precedes the verb stem (similar to how accusative pronouns in other tenses).
-In the following example, the transitive verb نووسین / nûsîn ("to write") is conjugated in the past tense, with the object "nâma" ("letter").
+Central Kurdish is claimed by some to have split ergativity, with an ergative-absolutive arrangement in the past tense for transitive verbs.
+Others, however, have cast doubt on this claim, noting that the Central Kurdish past may be different in important ways from a typical ergative-absolutive arrangement.
+In any case, the transitive past tense in Central Kurdish is special in that the agent affix looks like the possessive pronouns and usually precedes the verb stem (similar to how accusative pronouns in other tenses).
+In the following example, the transitive verb نووسین / nûsîn ("to write") is conjugated in the past tense, with the object "name" ("letter").
 The past stem of the verb is "nûsî".

 Note in the example above that the clitics attaching to the objects are otherwise interpreted as possessive pronouns.
-The combination "nâma-m" therefore is translated as "my letter" in isolation, "nâma-t" as "your letter", and so on.
+The combination "name-m" therefore is translated as "my letter" in isolation, "name-t" as "your letter", and so on.

 The agent affix is a clitic that must attach to a preceding word/morpheme.
 If the verb phrase has words other than the verb itself (as in the above example), it attaches to first word in the verb phrase.
 If no such pre-verbal matter exists, it attaches to the first morpheme of the verb.
-In the progressive past, for example, where the aspect marker "da" precedes the verb stem, the clitic attaches to "da".
+In the progressive past, for example, where the aspect marker "de" precedes the verb stem, the clitic attaches to "de".

+Hewlêrî Kurdish

+Hewlêrî Kurdish or Hawleri (Hewlêrî, هەولێری) is a regional dialect of Kurdish spoken primarily in Erbil, the capital of the Kurdistan Region, and in some of its surrounding areas.
+Hewlêrî is spoken not only by its Kurdish inhabitants but also by other ethnic communities residing in the city, including Turkmen and Assyrians.
+Hewlêrî has many characteristics that distinguish it from other Kurdish dialects and has had an impact on shaping the standard Sorani dialect.